20 years' detention for paedophile who sexually abused 2 grand-nieces

-SINGAPORE - A diagnosed paedophile who sexually assaulted his two grand-nieces less than three years after serving a lengthy prison term for raping his stepdaughter, was sentenced to the maximum 20 years' preventive detention on Monday (May 23).
+A diagnosed paedophile who sexually assaulted his two grand-nieces less than three years after serving a lengthy prison term for raping his stepdaughter, was sentenced to the maximum 20 years' preventive detention yesterday.

 Under preventive detention, recalcitrant offenders are put behind bars for seven to 20 years for the protection of the public.

-The High Court agreed with prosecutors that the 60-year-old man had to be removed from society for the maximum duration.
+High Court judge Dedar Singh Gill agreed with prosecutors that the 60-year-old man had to be removed from society for the maximum duration.

-"It is clear to me that the accused represents a real risk to vulnerable prepubescent girls," said Justice Dedar Singh Gill.

 "These girls need to be protected.
 Three young girls have suffered.
-No other female should have to undergo the same experience at the hands of the accused."
+No other female should have to undergo the same experience at the hands of the accused," he said.

 In 2001, he was sentenced to 19 years' jail and 24 strokes of the cane for statutory rape of his stepdaughter.

-The rapes began in 1996, when the girl was between six and seven years old, and continued until she was 12.
+The rapes began in 1996, when the girl was between six and seven, and continued until she was 12.

 After he was released from prison in 2013, he moved in with his older sister and her husband, who lived with their three grandchildren and the victims' mother.

-Deputy Public Prosecutor Jaime Pang said in sentencing arguments: "Not only did the accused exploit the trust that the victims reposed in him, he also betrayed the trust of his sister and her husband, who had taken him into their home after his release from prison."
+Deputy Public Prosecutor Jaime Pang said: "Not only did the accused exploit the trust that the victims reposed in him, he also betrayed the trust of his sister and her husband, who had taken him into their home."

-In 2015, the man molested the older girl, when she was between 10 and 11, by touching her inappropriately over her clothes.

 On two occasions in 2017, when she was between nine and 10, he asked her to sit on his lap and then violated her.